 There comes a time when picking out the perfect outfit in the morning is the least of your worries and things such as picking the perfect house is what consumes your every thought.
-First of all I’d just like to say, there is no such thing as the perfect house.
+First of all, I’d just like to say, there is no such thing as the perfect house.
 It is like a relationship, there’ll always be those little things that bug you but you decide if everything great about it outweighs what frustrates you.
-If there has been anything I learnt through all of this, it is patience and endurance.
+If there has been anything I learned through all of this, it is patience and endurance.

-There were houses that we walked out of and just went ‘nah’.
+There were houses that we walked out of and just went ‘Nah’.
 It wasn’t at all because of what the place looked like (maybe a little bit) but it was because we couldn’t see ourselves going about our day there.
 We wanted a townhouse because we weren’t prepared to deal with the costs of fixing a roof if anything was to happen.
 Paying a levy suited us just fine and that was where the next exclusion process came in.
 We made sure to enquire about all levy and rates and taxes costs which enabled us to eliminate those that we felt were too high, considering that there’s a very good chance it would increase the following year.
 All places that didn’t allow pets or weren’t open to the idea of Kahla living there was out immediately.
-All the places that had rooms where Andre could touch a wall with his finger tips and the opposite wall with his toes were out.
-We need space and space was what limited our options the most.
+All the places that had rooms where Andre could touch a wall with his fingertips and the opposite wall with his toes were out.
+We need space and space were what limited our options the most.
 Essentially we soon realised that we had to set our sights on a fixer upper.
 The flats with space were older flats and those that have been renovated by previous or current owners was a disaster mix of cheap fittings, hollow and cracked tiles and uneducated design choices.
 The newer townhouses, aside from the limited space, all had fittings and cupboards we would never in a million years choose ourselves.
 We would have to redo everything anyway to make it our own.

 The solution: Find the cheapest, reasonably untouched place, with the most space and the best location.
-Throughout all of this I forgot to mention location.
+Throughout all of this, I forgot to mention the location.
 This is one of the most important things.
 If there is one thing my parents taught me it is to never buy the most expensive house in a bad area but rather the least expensive house in a very good area.
-You then have the opportunity to be able to spend more on your house in the long run knowing that you won’t easily reach a spending roof.
+You then have the opportunity to be able to spend more on your house, in the long run, knowing that you won’t easily reach a spending roof.
 You should always be able to put your house back on the market the next day and be sure you’ll at least make your money back (A great tip from Andre’s parents).
 When it comes to buying a townhouse it becomes a bit tricky.
 Look at the best price a unit in that complex or estate has sold for and look at how much it would cost to renovate and add that to the total selling price.
 If you won’t be able to fix everything, sell the unit the next week and make your money back, it is not worth it.